About the college

 The Ainsworth Graduate Centre, completed in 2020, provides a hub for our graduate community.
 It is a multi-functional building housing the MCR, seminar rooms and versatile spaces for study and events.

 The MCR Committee organises a varied academic, social and sporting programme.
 Once a week a special graduate dinner is served in Hall and there are regular graduate seminars.
-The annual Graduates’ Dinner takes place in May.
+The annual Graduates’ Dinner normally takes place in May.
 Graduates are also members of the Junior Common Room and have access to all its facilities.

 This college accepts graduate students for the following courses: